fpoussin/Qt5-MSVC-Static/README.md

 # **Qt5-MSVC-Static**

 Set of tools to build Qt5 static libs on Windows.
+There are some binaries available [here](https://ci.appveyor.com/project/fpoussin/qt5-msvc-static/build/artifacts)

 ## Dependencies